elasticio/elasticio.github.io/content/_components/microsoft-powerbi/index.md

 * **Name Your Credential** (string, required) - provide any name you want.
 * **Scopes** (Space-separated list) (string, required) - Put here scopes to get access to your Power BI reports - `offline_access Report.ReadWrite.All` and any additional scopes that you need.

+>**Warning:** To maintain a smooth experience, we recommend reusing stored credentials where possible.
+Duplicating secrets across OAuth clients can result in errors and complications.

 ## Triggers

 This component has no trigger functions.
 This means it will not be accessible to select as a first component during the integration flow design.

 ## Actions